samd-systems/palo-alto-labs/Default-Routing-Route-Redistribution-and-Inter-Zone-Policy-on-Palo-Alto-NGFW/README.md

 # Lab – Default Routing, Route Redistribution, and Inter-Zone Policy Enforcement

 ## Overview
-This lab demonstrates how a Palo Alto Networks NGFW handles default routing and route redistribution while enforcing explicit inter-zone security policy between trusted and untrusted network segments.
-The focus is on observable routing state and policy-governed traffic behavior across zone boundaries.
+This lab demonstrates how a Palo Alto Networks NGFW handles default routing and route redistribution while enforcing explicit inter-zone security policy across defined trust boundaries.
+The focus is on observable routing state and policy-governed traffic behavior rather than configuration mechanics.

 This lab is documented as a validated engineering case note rather than a configuration walkthrough.